 Very soon, Bellevue was broadcasting 24 hours of pure energy live to about 20 000 afficionados.
 All the cultural and musical underground met in the agora represented by Radio Bellevue, the “free, rock and kultural” radio.
 A mixture of all styles, brought together by real “hunters and collectors”, an atmosphere of non-stop party, an emotional bioassociation (sciences plus art plus humour).
 Radio Bellevue was hundreds of encounters: Serge Boissat with his millions of rare records, Olivier Colace with his “big bastard” style, Jacques Bigot and his technical baggage, Marie Girard with her “isolated desolation”, and the others, all the others: Robert Lapassade, Marie-Christine Vernay, Ali from Mali, Olivier and Christine Carrié, Emmanuel from Buretel, Alain Manneval, Rachid Taha, André Serré and Robert Herrero, Françoise Benassy, Olivier Païssé, Yves Legoff, Cyril Deluermoz, Max and Tartine, Agostino and his news, Jean-Claude and his jazz, Arthur and his slippers, Unwholesome baby, Mike and his visitors.

-Between 1977 and 2001, we amassed a huge audiovisual archive on art, dance and modern music.
-More than 300 hours of video in U-matic and a large audio archive with Radio Bellevue.
-We think these archives are unique, and we are digitizing them with the Institut National de l’Audiovisuel (INA), the Zentrum für Kunst und Medientechnologie Karlsruhe (ZKM) (Centre for Art and Media Karlsruhe) and the Inter Media Art Institute (IMAI).
+Between 1977 and today, we amassed a huge audiovisual archive on art, dance and modern music.
+Hundreds of hours of analog and digital video and a large audio archive with Radio Bellevue.
+These archives are unique, and we almost finished digitizing the historic tapes with the help of the Institut National de l’Audiovisuel Paris (INA), the Centre for Art and Media Karlsruhe (ZKM), the Inter Media Art Institute Düsseldorf (IMAI), mediaartbase, Neuer Berliner Kunstverein and other international foundations and institutions.

 « In 2012, during a presentation at the SCAM, Gilbert Dutertre, who’s in charge of the cultural heritage audiovisual funds of the INA, listened to Anne We when she asked him whether he would be interested in hundreds of hours of video footage from the Eighties art scene.